 The visionary state of ayahuasca is different for everyone, although many common themes are reported such as interaction/communication with nature, animals, deities and spirits.
 It is said that the spirit of ayahuasca is feminine, divine, motherly and comforting.
 An ayahausca experience can be beautiful and euphoric but it can also be dark and difficult.
 Ayahuasca shows us the truth in all ways, in the world and the deepest corners of our soul.
 Facing truth and honest reflection can often be difficult and uncomfortable, but it is through suffering that we grow.

 Ayahuasca can radically change an individuals perception of reality.
 Most people report the experience to be intense, profound and spiritual.
 Ayahuasca allows you to ‘wake up’, leaving behind old ideologies, and creates a feeling of oneness with all of life.
 Many users report experiencing vivid and elaborate visions that lead to profound revelations.
 These revelations can be anything, but are often related to the essence of life: who we are, where we came from, why we are here, how we interact with other life (both humans and nature) and how it is all connected.
 Some even report gaining access to other dimensions and interacting with spirits.
 Ayahuasca as a plant teacher reveals itself differently to everyone, but almost all users report it as being one of the most positive and profound experiences of their lives.

-Certain prescription medications can cause potential dangerous interactions with ayahuasca.
+Ayahausca is generally considered very safe, however there are certain prescription medications that counterindications with the MAOIs found in ayahuasca.
 Always disclose all medications to the ayahuasca provider prior to participation in ceremonies.
 Refer to our safety page for more information on possible medicinal interactions.